vbkostov/pandora-scheduler/docs/TARGET_DEFINITION_INTEGRATION.md

 2. **Version Control** - Target definitions in JSON are easier to track than CSV
 3. **Reproducibility** - Same definitions always produce same manifests
 4. **Flexibility** - Can run with or without visibility generation
+5. **Explicit Configuration** - All paths are provided via command line, no hidden defaults
-5. **Testing** - Easy to test with different target definition sets
+6. **Testing** - Easy to test with different target definition sets

 ## Future Enhancements